fusionspim/php-password-checker/README.md

 $checker->validate('we love php'); // returns true
 ```

 That's it.
-Though you can add further (optional, but recommended) checks and restrictions...
+Though you can add further (optional, but recommended) checks and restrictions.

 ### Password reuse